isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-conditions/c-test-ops/c-test-types.md

 ---
 description: The Compare condition and Range condition require that you specify the type of comparison to be made for the condition.
-seo-description: The Compare condition and Range condition require that you specify the type of comparison to be made for the condition.
-seo-title: Test Types for Test Operations
 solution: Analytics
 title: Test Types for Test Operations
 topic: Data workbench